mdn/content/files/en-us/web/css/position-try-order/index.md

     - `most-width`
       - : The position try option will be applied that gives the element's containing block the most width.
     - `most-block-size`
-      - : The position try option will be applied that gives the element's containing block the most size in the block direction.
+      - : The position try option will be applied that gives the element's containing block the largest size in the block direction.
     - `most-inline-size`
-      - : The position try option will be applied that gives the element's containing block the most size in the inline direction.
+      - : The position try option will be applied that gives the element's containing block the largest size in the inline direction.

 ## Description

-`position-try-order` has a slightly different focus to the rest of the position try functionality, in that it makes use of position try fallback options when the positioned element is first displayed, rather than when it is being scrolled.
+The `position-try-order` property has a slightly different focus from the rest of the position-try functionality features, in that it makes use of position-try fallback options when the positioned element is first displayed, rather than when it is being scrolled.
 For example, you might want to initially display the element in a space that has more available height or width than the default initial position.

-The browser will test the available position try fallback options to find which one gives the anchor-positioned element the most space in the specified dimension.
+The browser will test the available position-try fallback options to find which one gives the anchor-positioned element the most space in the specified dimension.
 It will then apply that option, overriding the element's initial styling.

-If no position try option is available that provides more width/height than the initial positioning assigned to the element, no position try option will be applied.
+If no position try fallback option is available that provides more width/height than the initial positioning assigned to the element, no position try option will be applied.
 In effect, the behavior is as if `position-try-order` was set to `normal`.

 For detailed information on anchor features and position try option usage, see the [CSS anchor positioning](/en-US/docs/Web/CSS/CSS_anchor_positioning) module landing page and the [Handling overflow: try options and conditional hiding](/en-US/docs/Web/CSS/CSS_anchor_positioning/Try_options_hiding) guide.